Geometry Chapter 4 Congruence Exercise 4 Solved Example Problems

 Let ABC be a given triangle.
 Take a line segment EF congruent to BC.

-At the point E draw ∠DEF = ∠ABC and at point F draw ∠DFE = ∠ACB.
+At point, E draw ∠DEF = ∠ABC and at point F draw ∠DFE = ∠ACB.

 Now measuring with a protractor it will be found that ∠EDF = ∠BAC.